 Amount 250g

-Need to know Suitable to use on oven door; comes with double-sided sponge; product contains abrasive substance – care is needed on delicate or polished surfaces to avoid scratching; don't use on non-stick, Teflon, brushed or polished stainless steel or stickers
+Need to know Suitable to use on oven door; comes with double-sided sponge; mildly abrasive – apply carefully on easily scratched surfaces such as glass, plastic, acrylic, ceramic surfaces and ceramic hobs; don't use on non-stick, Teflon, brushed or polished stainless steel or stickers; certified vegan and cruelty-free by third-party scheme Leaping Bunny; no gloves needed

 Cif Oven and Grill Specialist Cleaner Spray